IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/export-excel.md

 <button (click)="exportButtonHandler()">Export {ComponentTitle} to Excel</button>
 ```

-You may access the exporter service by defining an argument of type [`ExcelExporterService`]({environment:demosBaseUrl}/classes/excelexporterservice.html) in the component's constructor and the {Platform} framework will provide an instance of the service.
-To export some data in MS Excel format you need to invoke the exporter service's [`export`]({environment:demosBaseUrl}/classes/excelexporterservice.html#export) method and pass the {ComponentTitle} component as first argument.
+You may access the exporter service by defining an argument of type `ExcelExporterService` in the component's constructor and the {Platform} framework will provide an instance of the service.
+To export some data in MS Excel format you need to invoke the exporter service's `Export` method and pass the {ComponentTitle} component as first argument.

 Here is the code which will execute the export process in the component's razor file: